marcglasberg/asyncredux.com/flutter/basics/failed-actions.md

 ## Error queue

-When an action throws an `UserException`, it is put automatically into a special error queue in the store, from where it may be shown to the user by an "error widget" that consumes the errors, one by one.
+When an action throws a `UserException`, it is put automatically into a special error queue in the store, from where it may be shown to the user by an "error widget" that consumes the errors, one by one.